anashas/anashas/README.md

 ### Hi there 👋, I am Anas Hasni!
 ![](https://komarev.com/ghpvc/?username=your-github-anashas)

-I am an AWS Community Builder and a [Deep Learning practitioner](https://zindi.africa/users/Anas_Hasni/competitions/certificate).
+I am a Data Engineer and a [Deep Learning practitioner](https://zindi.africa/users/Anas_Hasni/competitions/certificate).

 I am interested in Computer Vision and NLP, I hold a Master's Degree in Intelligent and Communicating Systems from National School of Applied Sciences, Morocco.
 I also have experience working as [Machine Learning Engineer/ Research Assistant](https://link.springer.com/chapter/10.1007%2F978-3-030-29516-5_67) at INSEA, Morocco.